samlerch/notes-and-demos/Interview-Prep/InterviewQuestions.md

 - What is stateless

 - What are the HTTP methods supported by REST?
+   * PATCH, PUT, POST, GET, DELETE
+   * PATCH is a partial update to a resource
+   * PUT is idempotent
 - RESTController vs Controller
+   * @RestController Includes the Controller annotation and the @ResponseBody annotation
 # AWS/Cloud

 - What is platform as a service?